 Kids’ Eye Exams: When to Go and How to Prepare

-What to Expect During Kids’ Eye Exams
+What To Expect During Kids’ Eye Exams

 Pediatric eye exams may differ depending on your child’s age.
 What may be necessary for a toddler may not be necessary for an older child with verbal or reading skills.

-For a toddler eye exam, your eye doctor will check for how their eyes move, that they’re lined up correctly, and how their eyes respond to changes in darkness and light.
+For a toddler eye exam, your eye doctor will check how their eyes move, that they’re lined up correctly, and how their eyes respond to changes in darkness and light.
 Along with those, your eye doctor will also examine them for:

 • Amblyopia